samuelleonildo/yt-dlp-GUI/README.md

     ```
     > This script creates the `release/` directory and copies the executable into it
     <br>
-    > _Note: The application was programmed to use the yt-dlp and ffmpeg that are in the `release/deps/` directory_
+    > Note: the application was programmed to use the yt-dlp and ffmpeg that are in the `release/deps/` directory

 3. Run `copy_deps.sh` to handle required library dependencies on some platforms:
     ```sh